sarcasm1984/DST/README.md

 # Data Structures in TypeScript

-A comprehensive collection of data structures and algorithms implemented in TypeScript with full test coverage.
+A comprehensive collection of data structures implemented in TypeScript with full test coverage.

 ## 📚 Data Structures Implemented